nicki419/Open-3-Step/readme.md

 **0.2**

-Work in progress.
 This version will implement the features described above on a custom PCB.
 All the components will, however, also fit on a 30x70mm prototyping board, if you really want to go that route.

-At the moment, there is no release.
-If you want to have an early peek at the files, you must do so on your own.
 To not clutter the repo, I will share exported PDFs, gerber files, STLs, etc. only via releases.

-(Proposed) Changelog:
+Changelog:

 - Add Support for non-memory 3-step bulbs through fast switching when the system powers up
 - Add analogue input via 100K potentiometers and a button to configure the brightness levels outside of code
 - Move from arduino to platformio and add separate debug and release profiles (release will have no LED blinking)
+- Create Settings Mode for configuring brightnesses and saving into EEPROM
+- Create 3-step calibration mode to find out how long the delay in your bulbs is.

 **0.1**